Code-Institute-Submissions/Code-Institute-Milestone-Project-1-vitae-jp/README.md

 1. The StackOverflow community with helping with vertical alignment. https://stackoverflow.com/questions/42187838/how-to-vertically-center-a-div-on-page

-    And a shout out to https://stackoverflow.com/users/3588080/phuwin, who had the exact issue I was struggling with.
-Bootstrap4's accordion example has 3 accordion tabs in, I added a fouth which never collapsed when another tab was clicked.
+    And a shout out to https://stackoverflow.com/users/3588080/phuwin, who had the a similar issue I was struggling with.
+Bootstrap4's accordion example has 3 accordion tabs, I added a fourth.
+The third tab never collapsed when another tab was clicked.
 In JavaScript all of the accordions were children of the accordion parent.
 (I know very little of JavaScript however this issue of accordion children and their parent became an obsession.)
 It was frustrating as only 3 of the 4 accordions behaved correctly.
 This stackoverflow user, phuwin, figured it out. https://stackoverflow.com/questions/42413244/accordion-doesnt-work-in-bootstrap-4-collapse.

-2. This website help me identify which card elements to use in the accordion card header buttons with icons which transform.
+2. This website help me identify which card elements to use in the accordion card header buttons with icons to rotate.
 Never used the .fa class before, always the icon elements.
-I wanted the icons to rotate differently on the left side and right side of the screen. https://disjfa.github.io/bootstrap-tricks/card-collapse-tricks/
+I wanted the icons to rotate differently on the left side to right side. https://disjfa.github.io/bootstrap-tricks/card-collapse-tricks/

 3. The Code Institute's projects':